Sell Your Insurance AgencyHome »

 Have you started thinking about how to reap the highest return on your significant investment of time and effort over many years in building your property and casualty insurance brokerage?

-Some buyers will want to acquire your entire brokerage business and continue operating it at the same location.
+You should sell your insurance agency for its full worth, but how much is my business worth?
+Some buyers will want to acquire your entire insurance brokerage business and continue operating it at the same location.
 Others will prefer to buy only your book of business.
+Pricing these correctly is the first step you need to take when selling your business.

 Regardless of whether a buyer is interested in purchasing just your book of business or the entire business, he or she will evaluate the following aspects of the business: